vercel/next.js/docs/api-reference/next/image.md

 ### sizes

 A string that provides information about how wide the image will be at different breakpoints.
-Has important performance ramifications for images using `layout="responsive"` or `layout="fill"`.
+The value of `sizes` will greatly affect performance for images using `layout="responsive"` or `layout="fill"`.
+It will be ignored for images using `layout="intrinsic"` or `layout="fixed"`.

 The `sizes` property serves two important purposes related to image performance: